 - We respond to consultations which influence land management decisions and attend targeted high-level meetings with key policy decision-makers.

 We’re proud of the impact we’ve had in making rewilding an accepted part of mainstream debate about the future of our land and seas.

 Influencing the 25 Year Environment Plan

 The Government published its 25 Year Environment plan.
 We got a mention to support restoring ecosystems, and it cited Knepp Estate as a prime example of lowland rewilding.
 This was the beginning of the ‘Public money for public goods’ policy change which is currently advancing with the Environmental Land Management consultation.

-We launched a petition to call on the UK government to make a bold financial and political commitment to nature’s recovery.
+In 2019 we launched a petition calling on the UK Government to restore nature on a massive scale to help stop climate breakdown.
 The petition asked the government to draw millions of tonnes of CO2 out of the air through restoring, rewilding and protecting our environment.
 Within two months, 100,000 people had signed triggering a debate in parliament.

 The October debate held with a key group of MPs engaged in enthusiastic discussion of rewilding and voted unanimously in favour.
 Lord Goldsmith confirmed that the government will double its spending in tackling climate change in the period 2021 – 2026, with a large focus on natural climate solutions.

-In advance of the government’s debate, we presented MPs and key organisations with our report, showing why certain habitats should be restored and how much it would cost, using carbon markets to finance it.
+In advance of the UK Government’s debate, we presented MPs and key organisations with our report, showing why certain habitats should be restored and how much it would cost, using carbon markets to finance it.